foundriesio/docs/source/reference-manual/security/tee-on-versal-acap.rst

 Overview
 ********

-The OP-TEE support for the AMD/Xilinx Versal Adaptive Compute Acceleration Platform (`Versal ACAP`_) delegates most of its functionality to the `PLM firmware`_ executing in the MicroBlaze processor.
+The OP-TEE support for the `Versal ACAP`_ delegates most of its functionality to the `PLM firmware`_ executing in the MicroBlaze™ processor.
 In the case of cryptographic operations, those operations or ciphers or keys not supported by the hardware will be routed to the `Libtomcrypt`_ software based implementation.

 The services offered by PLM firmware are decided at build time: it is therefore important that the PLM firmware build configuration enables the services that OP-TEE will require.